Microcredit: Group lending

-Though lending to groups has long been a key part of microcredit, microcredit initially began with the principle of lending to individuals.
-Despite the use of solidarity circles in 1970s Jobra, Grameen Bank and other early microcredit institutions initially focused on individual lending.
-(A solidarity circle is a group of borrowers that provide mutual encouragement, information, and assistance in times of need, though loans remain the responsibility of individuals.)
+Though early microcredit institutions such as Jobra and Grameen Bank initially focused on individual lending, group lending approaches to microcredit were present as early as the 1970s through the use of solidarity circles.
+These groups provide one another with mutual encouragement, information, and assistance in times of need, though loans remain the responsibility of individuals.

-Indeed, Muhammad Yunus propagated the notion that every person has the potential to become an entrepreneur.
-Yunus saw poverty eradication as being in the hands of the individual.
-Because of this, he promoted private ownership, and consequently, neoliberalism.
 The use of group-lending was motivated by economics of scale, as the costs associated with monitoring loans and enforcing repayment are significantly lower when credit is distributed to groups rather than individuals.
-Many times the loan to one participant in group-lending depends upon the successful repayment from another member, thus transferring repayment responsibility off of microcredit institutions to loan recipients.
+Often, the loan to one participant in group-lending depends upon the successful repayment from another member, thus transferring repayment responsibility off of microcredit institutions to loan recipients.

 Lending to women

+Microcredit is a tool that can possibly be helpful to reduce the feminization of poverty in developing countries.
 Lending to women has become an important principle in microcredit, with banks and NGOs such as BancoSol, WWB, and Pro Mujer catering to women exclusively.
 Pro Mujer also implemented a new strategy to combine microcredits with health-care services, since the health of their clients is crucial to the success of microcredits.
 Though Grameen Bank initially tried to lend to both men and women at equal rates, women presently make up ninety-five percent of the bank's clients.
 Women continue to make up seventy-five percent of all microcredit recipients worldwide.
 Exclusive lending to women began in the 1980s when Grameen Bank found that women have higher repayment rates, and tend to accept smaller loans than men.